octopus-db/documentation/docs/source/usage.rst

     20          be10-denude:sahulsed_lacustrine_osl Sahul Sedimentary Archives: Lacustrine OSL 21           be10-denude:sahulsed_lacustrine_tl  Sahul Sedimentary Archives: Lacustrine TL

-**That’s basically it.** Talking to the database via WFS takes three short lines of code.
+**That's basically it.** Talking to the database via WFS takes three short lines of code.
 Everything below this line does not deal with data access anymore, but with data presentation. [#]_

 Example 1.
 Australian 10Be-derived catchment-averaged denudation rates
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-In this example we fetch and plot Australian catchment-averaged 10Be denudation rates (i.e., layer *‘be10-denude:crn_aus_basins’* from the above list)
+In this example we fetch and plot Australian catchment-averaged 10Be denudation rates (i.e., layer *'be10-denude:crn_aus_basins'* from the above list)

 .. code-block:: r